Graphics and Windowing

 Said this, on Redox the GPU driver needs to be an user-space daemon which use the system calls/schemes to talk with the hardware.

-The last step is to adapt our Mesa3D fork/recipe to use these user-space daemons.
+The last step is to implement the Redox backend in our Mesa3D fork/recipe to use these user-space daemons.

-We don't have GPU drivers yet but LLVMpipe (OpenGL CPU emulation) and VirtIO (2D/3D accleration from/for a virtual machine) is working.
+We don't have GPU drivers yet but LLVMpipe (OpenGL CPU emulation) and VirtIO (2D accleration for a virtual machine) is working.

 Orbital